Andrei Kirilenko: Third stint with CSKA (2015)

 On February 24, 2015, Kirilenko signed with CSKA Moscow of the VTB United League for the rest of the 2014–15 season, returning to the club for a third stint.
 With Kirilenko at the club for the second half of the season, CSKA Moscow managed to advance to the EuroLeague Final Four for the fourth straight season, after eliminating Panathinaikos for the second straight season in the quarterfinals, with a 3–1 series win.
 However, in the semi-final game, despite being dubbed by media as an absolute favorite to advance, Kirilenko's team, CSKA, once again lost to Olympiacos.
 The final score was 70–68, after a great Olympiacos comeback in the fourth quarter, led by Vassilis Spanoulis.
 CSKA Moscow eventually won the third place game, after defeating Fenerbahçe 86–80.
 Over 11 games played in the EuroLeague, he averaged 8.5 points and 5.3 rebounds per game.
 CSKA Moscow finished the season by winning the VTB United League, after eliminating Khimki with a 3–0 series win in the league's finals series.

-On June 23, 2015, Kirilenko announced his retirement from playing professional basketball.
-Afterwards, he moved on to become the head of the Russian Basketball Federation.
+On June 23, 2015, Kirilenko announced his retirement as a professional basketball player.